jyoshnamaniaddala/Item-Catalog-Project/README.md

  4.Vagrant and our project should be present in the same folder

- 5.To bring virtual machine online `vagrant up`.To login `vagrant ssh`.
+ 5.To bring virtual machine online `vagrant up`.

  6.To login `vagrant ssh`.

- 7.After login,'cd vagrant'
+ 7.After login, move to vagrant folder `cd vagrant`

  8.Now,You need to install some softwares to execute the project which are,